 The art and science of anchoring are closely akin.
 It is all about leverage and "scope".
 Scope is the ratio of the depth of the water (plus your freeboard, i.e., the distance from the water to your anchor's cleat) to the amount of line, i.e., "anchor rode", you've laid out.
 If you are in 7 feet of water and there is 3 feet from the water to the cleat, this is a distance of 10 feet.
 Lay out 70 feet of "ground tackle" - anchor, anchor chain, and line (rode) - and you have a scope of 7:1 (70/10).
-This happens to be the US Coast Guard's recommended scope for proper anchoring under "normal" conditions.
+This happens to be the U.S. Coast Guard's recommended scope for proper anchoring under "normal" conditions.
 In light air, you can reduce to 5:1.
 In heavy seas, you should lay out 10:1 or even more.
+Once, in the remnants of Hurricane Ivan, as the rain and wind was so thick we became blinded by, I set out 20:1 - 100' of line in 5' of water - since I knew we might end up aground if I didn't essentially hove to via anchor.
+We held our ground.

 The leverage aspect has to do with how the "flukes" create the holding power.
-The flukes are those long blades that actually stick into the sand (I am describing the Danforth-style anchor, which is ideal for our sandy and muddy bottoms on the South Shore),.
+The flukes are those long blades that actually stick into the bottom (I am describing the Danforth-style anchor, which is ideal for the sandy and muddy bottoms of our area.)
 Imagine your hand is the anchor for a second.
 Make a "claw" with your hand and your down-turned fingers are the flukes.
 They would bite in deeper and more firmly if your arm (what would be the "shank" if it were part of the ground tackle) was laying flat along the surface (try it down at the beach with some sand.)
 If you start to lift your arm, you can see how your claw/fingers/flukes start to pry themselves out of the imaginary sand/mud/ground.
 This is why a longer scope is better than a shorter one.
-It "de-levers" the flukes and keeps them pointing deeply into the holding surface.
+It "delevers" the flukes and keeps them pointing deeply into the holding surface.
 And the reason that chain (typically 6' but it can obviously be more) is encouraged as the connecting medium between the anchor itself and the line is to add more weight to the shank - keeping the flukes digging in deeply.